Aroma TranquilityAroma Tranquility

 Before you run a blend in your diffuser, test it on your wrist.
 Add one drop of each oil (neat is fine for testing, not daily use), let it settle for two minutes, then smell.
 If something is off — too sharp, too sweet, too heavy — adjust one element at a time.

 The other thing perfumers do: let blends rest.
 Mix your oils in a small glass bottle, cap it, and wait 24 hours before diffusing.
 The components marry and the result is noticeably rounder and more cohesive.
+This is the difference between a blend that smells like individual components and one that smells like a single, unified thing.

 Trust Your Nose